simonhauck/MPI_NEAT/INSTALL.md

 Pi.

 ### Install MPI & MPI4Py
 This project was developed with MPICH and the python library mpi4py.
-The steps to install these components is described in the following section.
+The steps to install these components are described in the following section.
 ```shell script
 sudo apt-get install -y mpich libopenmpi-dev